tsitsimis/lazy-stack/README.md

 # Motivation
 Defining data dictionaries (or data quality tests), table schemas, API response models and routes for consuming these tables involves a lot of repetitive and overlapping definitions.

-For example let's say we have an **employees** table:
+For example, let's say we have an **employees** CSV dataset and we want to create data quality tests to ensure it is clean, then use it to populate a SQL table and finally expose a REST api to consume it.
+So we follow the below steps:

-**Data dictionary**
+**1. Data dictionary**

 First, we need to define the high-level business definition of what it should contain.